 A quiet revolution has been going on with new operators providing location-based experiences, using technology, in a far more immersive way than traditional theatre.
-Now, with live arts events on hold because of COVID-19, and musicians exploring VR as a way of connecting more directly with fans in the short term, VR is set to skyrocket and do to entertainment what Zoom has done to office-based meetings.

 Leading the trend is the award-winning company Layered Reality™, formerly known as dotdotdot.
 The immersive theatre company are the creators of the multi-award-winning lucid dreaming experience SOMNAI that opened in 2018, and the critically acclaimed site-specific The War of the Worlds: The Immersive Experience based on Jeff Wayne’s musical version of HG Wells’ sci-fi novel, which won the prestigious globally recognised THEA Award (dubbed the “Oscars” of the entertainment world).

 The popularity of events such as the Crystal Maze, clueQuest as well as The War of the Worlds Immersive – voted a Top 20 Night Out on TripAdvisor (and in the website’s top 1%) – already showed a shift towards people’s search for more intimate experiences in smaller groups.
 It’s a shift that will now become the new normal.